Yamaha NS-10: Tissue paper effect

 Clearmountain was said to have been one of the first recording engineers to hang tissue paper over the tweeters of the NS-10 to tame the over-bright treble.
 The phenomenon became the subject of hot debate.
 Recording engineer Bob Hodas investigated the alleged sonic effects of tissue paper.
-He found inconsistent results with different paper, but said that tissue paper generally demonstrated an undesirable effect known as comb filtering, where the high frequencies are reflected back into the tweeter instead of being absorbed.
+He found inconsistent results with different paper, but said that tissue paper generally demonstrated an undesirable effect known as comb filtering, caused by the high frequencies being reflected back into the tweeter instead of being absorbed.
 Hodas derided the tissue practice as "aberrant behaviour", saying that engineers usually fear comb filtering and its associated cancellation effects.
 He also suggested that more controllable and less random electronic filtering would be preferable.
 Newell et al. noted that had the speakers' grilles been used in studios, where they are routinely removed, they would have had the same effect on the treble output as the improvised tissue paper filter.